jgoldhammer/alfresco-jscript-extensions/README.md

 	* example: tbd

 * **batch**
-	* to provide s simple batch processing for javascript without any native functions
+	* to provide a simple batch processing for javascript without any native functions
 	* example: https://gist.github.com/jgoldhammer/6941273

+* **database**
+	* to provide access to datasources (contributed by Florian Maul)

 * **policies**
 	* to temporarly disable or enable policy behavours during javascript extecution